Tutorial 4: Build a zkApp UI in the Browser with React

 Create a project

-command can scaffold the UI for your project.
+The zk project command can scaffold the UI for your project.

 Create or change to a directory where you have write privileges.